Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Offline Stage: Intent-Preserving and Risk-Aware Service Pre-Planning

-Problem $\bm{\mathcal{F}^{\mathrm{off}}}$ represents a \emph{mixed-integer stochastic optimization with NP-hardness}, where elements in $\bm{x}$ are coupled with budget constraints and further complicated by risk constraints, redundancy-aware nonlinear quality, and privacy/inference requirements.
-To tackle this, we develop RAPCoD (see Fig. \ref{fig:offline}), involving two key modules.
+Problem $\bm{\mathcal{F}^{\mathrm{off}}}$ is a mixed-integer stochastic optimization problem, where elements in $\bm{x}$ are coupled with budget constraints and further complicated by risk constraints, redundancy-aware nonlinear quality, and privacy/inference requirements.
+To address this problem, we develop RAPCoD, which consists of two key modules, as illustrated in Fig.~\ref{fig:offline}.
 We first equip each worker with an intent-privacy module (Module A) comprising two algorithms (see Sec. \ref{Sec:Solution_IPM}): \textit{(i)} \underline{p}e\underline{r}sonalized \underline{i}ntent-report deter\underline{m}ination for privacy-budg\underline{e}t calib\underline{r}ation (PRIMER) , and \textit{(ii)} \underline{m}emo\underline{i}zation-based personalized LDP perturbation for gene\underline{r}ating intent \underline{r}ep\underline{or}ts (MIRROR).
-Then, we further cast the offline pre-planning problem as an exact potential game (Module B), for which we develop an algorithm called \underline{a}synchronous \underline{s}elf-organized \underline{p}otential \underline{i}mprovement for \underline{re}liable \underline{off}line pre-contract (ASPIRE-Off), to reach a constraint-satisfying pure-strategy NE with low interaction overhead (see Sec.~\ref{subsec:task_side_pg}).
-The resulting equilibrium profile directly yields the task–worker assignment, thereby facilitating long-term service contracts between tasks and workers.
+Then, we further cast the offline pre-planning problem as an exact potential game (Module B), for which we develop an algorithm called \underline{a}synchronous \underline{s}elf-organized \underline{p}otential \underline{i}mprovement for \underline{re}liable \underline{off}line pre-contract (ASPIRE-Off).
+ASPIRE-Off performs exact feasible best-response updates over the unilateral feasible strategy space of each task, where each accepted update is evaluated by the exact offline potential rather than by sampling-based estimation.
+As a result, ASPIRE-Off terminates at a constraint-satisfying pure-strategy NE, and the resulting equilibrium profile directly yields the task--worker assignment for long-term service contracts.